chevereto/v4-docs/application/reference/encryption.md

 Chevereto uses [ChaCha20](https://datatracker.ietf.org/doc/html/rfc7539) algorithm to cipher secrets and sensitive data.
 When enabled, Chevereto will store these values encrypted in the database.

 ::: tip Requires manual update
 Encryption in Chevereto was added in `v4.0.0-beta.10`.
-If you installed Chevereto from a system prior to this release you will require to [manually enable encryption](#enabling-encryption) and then [encrypt secrets](#encrypting-secrets).
+If you installed Chevereto prior to this release you will require to [manually enable encryption](#enabling-encryption).
 :::

 ## What is encrypted?